-Previous studies have shown that membrane addition is required during cellularization and is provided through RE and Golgi trafficking pathways (Sisson et al., 2000; Pelissier et al., 2003; Riggs et al., 2003).
+Previous studies have shown that membrane addition is required during cellularization and is provided through RE and Golgi trafficking pathways (Sisson et al., 2000; Pelissier et al., 2003, Riggs et al., 2003).
 However, a confounding aspect of these known membrane pathways is that they do not display an association with, or movement to, ingressing furrows.
 Immunostaining against either the RE or Golgi and Rab8 indicated that Rab8 largely exists in distinct compartments.
 However, quantification of colocalization revealed that Rab8 displays a small, but reproducible, coincidence with the RE and Golgi (10-20% of compartments quantified during fast phase), and Rab8 appeared to mark subdomains of larger Rab11 compartments.
 It is therefore possible that these populations have transient interactions with each other.
-Indeed, Rab trafficking pathways often function through compartments that change their identity by dissociating with one Rab and acquiring another (Rink et al., 2005), and Rab11 has been demonstrated to bind and stimulate a Rab8 GEF, Rabin8, during ciliogenesis (Knödler et al., 2010).
+Indeed, Rab trafficking pathways often function through compartments changing their identity by dissociating with one Rab and acquiring another (Rink et. al., 2005), and Rab11 has been demonstrated to bind and stimulate a Rab8 GEF, Rabin8, during ciliogenesis (Knodler et al., 2010).
 We also observed that disrupting the function of Rab11 resulted in the failure of Rab8 to transition from the cytoplasmic puncta to the plasma membrane, and that Rab8 puncta appeared to be stationary and inactive.
-Conversely, when Rab8 function was disrupted, either in Rab8 DN embryos or by Rab8 RNAi, a mild enlargement of the Rab11 RE was observed.
+Conversely, when Rab8 function was disrupted, either in Rab8 DN embryos or by Rab8 RNAi injection, a mild enlargement of the Rab11 recycling endosome was observed.
 These results would be consistent with Rab8 serving to connect membrane cytoplasmic stores to the ingressing furrow (Fig. 8B).

-Rab8-directed membrane trafficking to the plasma membrane might occur through its binding and tethering of vesicles to the exocyst complex (Fig. 8C).
-During lumen formation and ciliogenesis in mammalian cells, Rab8 binds to the Sec15 subunit of the exocyst complex (Bryant et al., 2010; Knödler et al., 2010; Feng et al., 2012).
-This function and interaction might be preserved during cellularization, as the Sec5 subunit of the exocyst complex is required for cellularization, and Sec5 localizes to the apicolateral region of the cellularizing furrow in the area where membrane addition and Rab8 localization occur (Murthy et al., 2010).
-Indeed, disruption of Sec5 by RNAi leads to a failure of Rab8 to transition to a cortical association.
-RalA GTPase function, an important factor in
+Rab8 directed membrane trafficking to the plasma membrane may occur through its binding and tethering of vesicles to the exocyst complex (Fig. 8C).
+During lumen formation and ciliogenesis in mammalian cells, Rab8 binds to the Sec15 subunit of the exocyst complex (Bryant et al., 2010; Knodler et al., 2010; Feng at al., 2012).
+This function and interaction may be preserved during cellularization as the Sec5 subunit of the exocyst complex is required for cellularization, and Sec5 localizes to the apicolateral region of the cellularizing furrow in the area where membrane addition and Rab8 localization occurs (Murthy et al., 2010).
+Indeed, disruption of Sec5 by RNAi leads to a failure of Rab8 to transition into a cortical association.
+RalA GTPase function, a critical factor in directing exocyst complex assembly, is also required for Rab8 localization to the cell cortex (Moskalenko et al., 2002, Moskalenko et al., 2003; Fukai et al., 2003; Holly et al., 2015).
+Additionally, disruption of the Exo84 exocyst subunit in the fly embryo leads to an enlargement of Rab11 REs, which resembles the defects observed in Rab8 DN expressing embryos (Blankenship et al., 2007).
+In summary, Rab8 may direct vesicular traffic from the RE/Golgi to exocyst tethering complexes on the ingressing furrow (Fig. 8).